ManonMic/6GEI311_Lab_3/README.md

-# 6GEI311 Lab 2
+# 6GEI311 Lab 3
-By Jean-Michel Plourde and Manon Michelet.
+By Manon Michelet & Jean-Michel Plourde.

-Implementation of 6GEI311 Lab 1 in Python36
+Implementation of 6GEI311 Lab 3 in Python36

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.